UFC 265: Lewis vs. Gane | Event Profile, Full Results & Legacy

 Why was the heavyweight title interim at UFC 265?

 Francis Ngannou — the heavyweight champion who had won the title at UFC 260 in March 2021 — was in the middle of a public contract dispute with the UFC.
-The promotion needed a marquee heavyweight bout for August and could not secure Ngannou's participation; the solution was an interim title fight between the division's two highest-ranked active contenders, Lewis and Gane.
+The solution was an interim title fight between Lewis and Gane.
 Ngannou and Gane unified the title at UFC 270 in January 2022.

 How quickly did Gane rise to the title?

 Six UFC fights in 18 months.
-Gane debuted at UFC FN in August 2019 (a unanimous-decision win over Raphael Pessoa), fought twice more in 2019, finished at UFC 256 against Junior dos Santos in December 2020, and reached UFC 265 in August 2021.
+Gane debuted in 2019 and reached UFC 265 in August 2021.
 The contender-to-interim-champion arc was one of the fastest in heavyweight history.

 Did Gane unify the title with Ngannou?

 Yes, but lost.
 They unified the title at UFC 270 in January 2022.
-Ngannou won by unanimous decision while competing on a torn ACL that he had reportedly sustained in the early rounds.
-The decision was 49-46, 48-47, 48-47 Ngannou.
-Gane never won an undisputed UFC heavyweight title; he received a second title shot against Jon Jones at UFC 285 in March 2023 (first-round submission loss) and has remained a top-ranked contender.
+Ngannou won by unanimous decision (49-46, 48-47, 48-47) while competing on a torn ACL.
+Gane never won an undisputed UFC heavyweight title; he received a second title shot against Jon Jones at UFC 285 (first-round submission loss).

 Did Derrick Lewis ever get another title shot?

-No. UFC 265 was Lewis's lone interim/undisputed heavyweight title fight.
-He had previously fought Daniel Cormier for the undisputed title at UFC 230 in November 2018 (second-round submission loss), and the Gane interim bout was his second and final UFC title-fight opportunity.
+No. UFC 265 was Lewis's lone interim/undisputed heavyweight title fight (after also fighting Daniel Cormier at UFC 230 in November 2018 for the undisputed title, which he lost by second-round submission).
 He has remained a top-tier heavyweight contender into the mid-2020s but never received another title shot.

 What was Jose Aldo doing at bantamweight?

-Jose Aldo had dropped from featherweight to bantamweight in late 2019 after years as the dominant 145-lb champion.
-He had lost three of his last four featherweight bouts (to Conor McGregor in their 2015 title fight and to Max Holloway twice) and viewed bantamweight as a fresh start.
+Jose Aldo had dropped from featherweight to bantamweight in late 2019 after losing three of his last four featherweight bouts.
 By UFC 265, he had gone 3-1 at the new weight and was pushing for a title shot.
 He fought Aljamain Sterling at UFC 273 in April 2022 (UD loss) and retired in 2022 before staging a comeback in 2024.

 How does UFC 265 compare to UFC 264?

 UFC 265 drew approximately 500,000 PPV buys versus UFC 264 (1.8 million) four weeks earlier.
-The 1.3 million-buy gap reflected the absence of a Conor McGregor main event — a comparable interim heavyweight title fight without McGregor typically drew 400,000-600,000 PPV buys in 2021.
+The 1.3 million-buy gap reflected the absence of a Conor McGregor main event.
 UFC 265's gate of $2.5 million was a strong number for a non-marquee heavyweight title bout.

 Comments